Article Review

 Open Access Policy

-This journal provides immediate open access to the full-text of articles at no cost on the principle on open science, that makes research freely available to the public.
+This journal provides immediate open access to the full-text of articles at no cost on the principle of open science, which makes research freely available to the public.
 There is no article processing fee (Article Processing Charge) charged to authors.

 Publication Ethics and Publication Malpractice Statement